 The best Santoku knife for the money

-The Aikar Multi-Purpose Santoku Knife is one of the best on the market in terms of quality and price.
+The imarku Santoku Knife is one of the best on the market in terms of quality and price.
 It is made with high quality Japanese stainless steel and a 71-layered Damascus blade.
 It’s an extremely durable knife, with a hand-hammered finish to reduce drag when cutting.

 The sharpness and finish of the knife prevents food from sticking to the blade when in use.
 This all translates to finely sliced, diced or minced items, all with minimal effort.

 If you’re looking for a quality Santoku knife but are wary of the high prices, look no further than the imarku Multi-Purpose Santoku.
 It’s a high-quality Santoku knife at nearly half the price of other similar models.